-The Board of Directors of HEICO CORPORATION unanimously recommends a vote "FOR" each of the nominees for director, "FOR" the advisory vote on executive compensation, and "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2020.
+The Board of Directors of HEICO CORPORATION unanimously recommends a vote "FOR" each of the nominees for director, "FOR" the advisory vote on executive compensation, and "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2021.

-1. ELECTION OF HEICO'S BOARD OF DIRECTORS FOR THE ENSUING YEAR
+ELECTION OF LIFECO'S BOARD OF DIDECTORS FOR THE ENGLING VEAR

-01 - Thomas M. Culligan 04 - Eric A. Mendelson 07 - Julie Neitzel 02 - Adolfo Henriques 05 - Laurans A. Mendelson 08 - Dr. Alan Schriesheim 03 - Mark H. Hildebrandt 06 - Victor H. Mendelson 09 - Frank J. Schwitter □ Mark here to vote □ Mark here to WITHHOLD □ For All EXCEPT - To withhold authority to vote for any nominee(s), write the name(s) of such nominee(s) below.
-2. ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION □ FOR AGAINST ABSTAIN 3.
-RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING OCTOBER 31, 2020 □ FOR AGAINST ABSTAIN

-(Continued and to be dated and signed on the reverse side)
+1. ELECTION OF REICO S BOARD OF DIRECTORS FOR THE ENSUING FEAR 01 - - Thomas M. Culligan 02 - - Adolfo Henriq ues 03 - Mark H. Hildebrandt 04 - - Eric A. Mendelson 05 - - Laurans A. Me endelson 06 - Victor H. Mendelson 07 - - Julie Neitzel 08 - - Dr. Alan Schri esheim 09 - Frank J. Schwitter Mark here to vote D ithhold authority to vote for any ame(s) of such nominee(s) 2.
+2. ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION FOR AGAINST ABSTAIN 3.
+3. RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING OCTOBER 31, 2021 FOR AGAINST ABSTAIN (Continued and to be dated and signed on the reverse side)